brettz9/webappfind/README.md

     1. If the filetypes.json file contains a top-level "defaultHandlers" property object, this object will be checked against the type name and if a subobject for this type is found:
         1. that object will be checked to see whether the "register" mode is present (and the add-on user has not opted out of visiting these links), and if yes, the user would be forwarded to it (to allow a site the ability to register itself as a handler for any number of modes and/or be a portal to those modes) and these steps would stop.
 Otherwise, continue.
         1. that object will be checked to see whether the requested open mode is also present (i.e., "view", "binaryview", "edit", or "binaryedit" optionally followed by a supplied extensible custom mode such as "source" to view or edit source only).
             1. If the open mode key is present, its value will be used as the site to open.
 (Currently, %s found in the URL will be substituted with the equivalent protocol scheme (e.g., "web+localeditjs:") followed by a JSON-stringify'd object (containing *fileType*, *mode*, *customMode*, and *pathID* properties); note that user preferences may determine that the path ID is not the actual path but a mere GUID.)
 Although this may be changed in the future, file:// URLs currently do not work with WebAppFind message posting (due to current privacy leaks in Firefox with add-on-to-file-protocol-webpage communication) (As I recall, custom DOM events didn't work with file:, and there is apparently no other method of communicating with an add-on (without injecting a global) that we could use like allowing sites to open a chrome:// URL (restartless might be able to get such URLs via chrome.manifest or dynamically but this is not allowed from the file: protocol)).
+(Note: For security reasons one should not rely on the URL parameters; it is better to utilize the message listening approach shown below.)
     1. If the filetypes.json file contains a top level "hierarchy" property object and if a suitable mode was not found, the hierarchy object may be checked for the type name to see what types might be acceptable alternatives (in decreasing order of preference) to determine the type to check in future steps below.
     1. If no other information is present in the filetypes.json file, if the file is not present, or if a specific default site was not found, depending on user settings, depending on user setting, the browser may attempt to open the file.
 Depending on user settings, the user may delegate the opening of the file back to the desktop (the default, however, is not to do so).
 If the user has not permitted either of these behaviors, an error message will be displayed.